-There are so many things to consider when it comes to changing WordPress themes.
+There are so many things to consider when it comes to changing A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More.
 If you’re working with an established site, you’re probably wondering: will changing your WordPress theme affect your SEO?

 Yes, changing your WordPress theme will affect your SEO, potentially to a great extent.
 Your theme impacts your design, site speed, content formatting, and structured data—all important factors for SEO.
 However, there are ways to maintain or even improve your rankings after switching themes.

 In this article, we’ll cover exactly how changing your WordPress theme can impact your SEO, and what you can do to stay in Google’s good graces after the switch.